Zane-Webster/WebsterEngine/README.md

 It features 3D model loading, materials, textures, meshes, lighting and collision handling to create a basic engine.

-It is solely developed by Caleb Zane Wesbter to learn the basics of graphics programming.
+It is solely developed by Caleb Zane Wesbter to learn graphics programming and software engineering using industry-standard libraries.